 Any interactive experience that runs on a large touchscreen is very different from the way you’d normally navigate a website using a PC, smartphone or tablet.
 Touchscreens are much larger, and people interact with them in a different way, not only physically but also from a human interaction perspective (we won’t get too deep on the psychology of human interaction here) – it’s enough of a difference to be significant though.

 Not to mention, most websites aren’t particularly immersive or even designed to be an experience, and lack a personal, customer-centric design.
-We’ve actually written a blog all about this topic.

 3. Tell a compelling story